 The magi here are very mysterious.
 We really don’t know a lot about them.
 We don’t know for sure where they came from, except that they were somewhere from the East.
 We don’t know for sure how many there were.
 Many speculate three because there were three gifts.
 This is possible, but not definite for sure as it is quite easy for a group to give a gift together.
 We don’t know how long their journey took, although it is quite likely that it took a long time.
 We don’t know for sure how they knew about the coming of the Messiah or how they knew this specific star was a signal of his birth.
 We can speculate that they were likely part of the Persian Kingdom and knew about the Jewish religion through the influence of Daniel, who lived 550 years before Jesus’ birth.
 This would certainly be a testament to Daniel’s influence.

-Regardless of whether it was a result of Daniel’s influence or not, this shows us that there was knowledge of the God of the Jews and the coming Messiah at different parts around the world.
-These men are often referred to as wise men, magicians, astrologers.
-From the world’s perspective they were full of knowledge.
-They knew the sciences, religions, and history, and literature.
+Regardless of whether it was a result of Daniel’s influence or not, this shows us that there was knowledge of the God of the Jews and the coming Messiah in different parts of the world.
+These men are often referred to as wise men, magicians, and astrologers.
+From the world’s perspective, they were full of knowledge.
+They knew the sciences, religions, history, and literature.
 This group was probably who was called upon by Nebuchadnezzar and other kings as counselors when there was a difficult problem/enigma to solve.
 In the world’s eyes, they were the smartest and the wisest.
-But these wise men, were wise for another reason.
+But these wise men were wise for another reason.
 They were spiritually wise because they sought the truth and sought to know about the one true God.
 Although their background was very mysterious, we can learn much about them through their journey and in turn learn some principles we can follow about our own spiritual journeys.

 2. Their journey.